Learn more about 8D as a disciplinary problem-solving process and the final results and benefits that occur as an output of the process.

 Ensuring responsiveness to the process

 Total quality management (TQM) is a methodology used to improve businesses’ outputs through continuous improvement.
 Similar to the Lean methodology, TQM is an ongoing process that involves all relevant stakeholders as a way to reduce errors and ensure employees receive adequate training.
-TQM focuses on employees’ skills, analyzing and utilizing them to eliminate problems.
+TQM focuses on employees’ skills and analyzes and utilizes them to eliminate problems.

 Employee involvement is one of the main factors that sets TQM apart as an individual problem-solving strategy to achieve long-term success for your organization.
 The eight factors of TQM include: